Before the Fries

 He sighed.

-A low clunk from deep within its metal frame.
-A single, ice-cold can of Coke tumbled into the tray below.
+A single, solitary can of Coke tumbled into the tray below.

-The guineafowl stared.
+The guinea fowl stared.
 He tilted his head.
 Then, reverently, he leapt down and pecked at the can.